+Over the last few weeks I have increased my intake of fresh fruit and vegetables and cut out foods high in sugar and dairy.
 While I would prefer to get all of my nutrients from food, sometimes it isn’t always possible to eat a variety of fresh, vitamin and mineral rich fish, fruit and vegetables all week long.
-So over the the last couple of days, I have been researching which supplements are the best to help prevent acne.

 As the majority of my breakouts are located on my neck and jaw, it is likely that in addition to diet, my hormones are also playing a big part in why I still have acne.